postechDNN/postechDNN/dnn/DataStructures/CarrierGraph/CarrierGraph.md

 *dir*
 Index indicating the direction of the carrier graph to be made
-0: positive x-direction
+XPOS = 0: positive x-direction
-1: negative x-direction
+XNEG = 1: negative x-direction
-2: positive y-direction
+YPOS = 2: positive y-direction
-3: negative y-direction
+YPOS = 3: negative y-direction
 #### Remarks
 A constructor with no input will make an empty graph.
 ### ~CarrierGraph()